Energy and Power

 Why confusing these terms can matter

 Much of the time, confusing the two terms does not matter.
-Where it can do, however, is in battery advertising re caravans, motorhomes and solar.
+Where it can do, however, is in battery advertising re travel trailers, motorhomes and solar.
 Many battery vendors either do not know the difference, or deliberately deceive.
 They promote their products’ power in areas where power does not matter.
 For example, the only product in such areas that need a lot of power is a microwave oven.
 It typically needs 110 amps (at 12 volts).
 But any 12 volt battery bank over about 250 amp hour will do this.

 Our books: Solar That Really Works cover cabins and RVs.
 Solar Success covers homes and properties.
 The associated Caravan & Motorhome Electrics covers every aspect of RVs in depth.
 Our all-new book – Why Caravans Rollover – and how to prevent that is rapidly becoming a top seller.